GiorgeLucasDev/Digital-Clock-Component/README.md

 ## How to run the project 🚀

-To run the project, simply open the `index.html` file in any modern web browser.
-The clock should be displayed immediately and will begin updating the time in real-time.
+- Option 1: Clone the repository using Git and open the `index.html` file in your web browser.
+- Option 2: Access the deployed version of the website by clicking on this link: [Website](https://nonulldev.github.io/Clock-Project/)

 ## Resources used 🔧